Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Light curve fitting

 \subsection{Planetary model}

 The flux from the planet was modelled as the product of models to account for phase-dependent flux modulation and the occultation.
 We modelled the phase-dependent flux by self-consistently generating the components of flux due to thermal emission and reflected starlight.
-Although numerous phase curves of hot Jupiters have also exhibited signals associated with Doppler boosting and tidal ellipsoidal distortion \citep[e.g.][]{Shporerk13,Wongk9,Owens_w12}, relations presented by \cite{Morris_ellipsoid1}, \citet{Morris_ellipsoid2}, and \citet{Shporer_w18} suggest that the amplitude of these signals for MASCARA-1 would be roughly 10 ppm and 25 ppm, respectively.
+Although numerous phase curves of hot Jupiters have also exhibited signals associated with Doppler boosting and tidal ellipsoidal distortion \citep[e.g.][]{Shporerk13,Wongk9,Owens_w12}, relations presented by \citet{Morris_ellipsoid1}, \citet{Morris_ellipsoid2}, and \citet{Shporer_w18} suggest that the amplitude of these signals for MASCARA-1 would be roughly 10 ppm and 25 ppm, respectively.
 As we would be unable to significantly detect signals of these size in the \textit{Spitzer} phase curve and due to the limited phase coverage of the \textit{CHEOPS} data, we did not fit for these signals in our model.

-To model the thermal phase variations in the \textit{CHEOPS} and \textit{Spitzer} light curves, we use a set of mathematical basis functions known as parabolic cylinder functions, which were derived by \citet{HengWorkman} to describe a heated fluid layer on a rotating sphere with drag/frictional forces.
-M21 demonstrated that these basis functions naturally describe the chevron-shaped feature in hot Jovian photospheres \citep{ShowmanGCM,Shami2014} and are able to fit a sample of 8 \textit{Spitzer} phase curves with a small number of physically-motivated parameters.
+To model the thermal phase variations in the \textit{CHEOPS} and \textit{Spitzer} light curves, we used a set of mathematical basis functions known as parabolic cylinder functions, which were derived by \citet{HengWorkman} to describe a heated fluid layer on a rotating sphere with frictional forces. \citet{Morris2021_hml} (M21 hereafter) demonstrate that these basis functions naturally describe the chevron-shaped feature in hot Jovian photospheres \citep{ShowmanGCM,Shami2014} and are able to fit a sample of eight \textit{Spitzer} phase curves with a small number of physically motivated parameters.
 A distinguishing feature of this approach is that it generates a single 2D temperature map, which is used to compute the phase-dependent flux in multiple bandpasses.

-The full method is described in Morris et al. (\textit{submitted}; M21 hereafter), but we will give a brief summary of the steps here.
-Firstly, we generate a 2D temperature map as a function of planetary latitude $\theta$ and longitude $\phi$.
+The full method is described in M21, but we give a brief summary of the steps here.
+Firstly, we generated a 2D temperature map as a function of planetary latitude $\theta$ and longitude $\phi$.
 This is given by the equation (1) of M21,

 where $\bar{T}$ is the mean background temperature.
 The $h_{m,\ell}$ basis functions describe perturbations to the mean background temperature and are given by equation (258) of \citet{HengWorkman},